AmadeusITGroup/cloud-cost-allocation/README.md

 ## Bittersweet ways for a service to allocate its cost

-The standard way for a service to allocate cost to its consumers is to provide dynamic cost allocation data containing cost allocation keys
+The standard way for a service to its allocate cost is to provide dynamic cost allocation data containing cost allocation keys.
 Three alternatives exist to this, and they should be used carefully:
 1. Use specific configurable *consumer service and product tags*
     * While providing an easy way to dynamically allocate costs, it does not offer any means to track usage and thus provides no hint to consumers on what drives their costs (black box)